Rehab Centers Hall County, GA

 Atlanta Vamc Oakwood Cboc

-Atlanta Vamc Oakwood Cboc is an inpatient rehab facility in Hall County, GA that is located in the 30542 zip code.
-Atlanta Vamc Oakwood Cboc Accepts Medicaid.
-It includes outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient rehab.
+Atlanta Vamc Oakwood Cboc is an inpatient rehab center in Hall County, GA that is situated in the 30542 zip code.
+Atlanta Vamc Oakwood Cboc provides individual counseling services, counseling for families and marital/couples counseling.
+It includes outpatient rehabilitation, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.

 Address: 4175 Tanners Creek Drive, Flowery Branch, GA 30542 in Hall County